dmurooka/dmurooka/README.md

 The platform supports multiple studios with domain-specific workflows while minimizing coupling and operational complexity.

-I am also hands-on with backend, frontend, and infrastructure to ensure architectural consistency throughout the end-to-end process.
+I am also hands-on with backend, frontend, and infrastructure to ensure architectural consistency end-to-end.

 ---